Don’t miss a single bonus

 The definition of fallacy is “a mistaken belief, especially based on unsound arguments.”

 The roulette wheel, like a coin, does not remember.
-Each spin is independent from the last.
+Each spin is independent of the last.

 So, in this notorious instance, our Monte Carlo high rollers were failed by their own tenuous grasp of probability theory.